harshnisar/ml-india/opendata/index.md

 assessment scores in three fundamental areas - cognitive skills, technical skills and personality.

-Coupled with biodata information, AMEO 2015 provides an opportunity for a unique and comprehensive study of the entry level labor market.
-The data can be used not only to make an accurate salary predictor, but also to understand what influences salary and job titles in the labor market.

 Click [here](http://research.aspiringminds.com/wp-content/uploads/2016/05/datachallenge_cods2016.zip) to download the dataset.

-Click [here](http://research.aspiringminds.com/wp-content/uploads/2016/06/Shekhar_Putting-India-to-Work.pdf) to view Sahil Shekhar's Master's thesis at Harvard
-Kennedy School, which uses AMEO.

-Click [here](http://research.aspiringminds.com/wp-content/uploads/2016/06/TEAM-DS-Final_report.pdf) to view the project report, that uses AMEO, by a group of Machine Learning class’ students at NYU.

 **2. Data Science For Kids**

-We conduct machine learning workshop with kids where, as part of the exercise, they are supposed to rate random face cards on a scale of 1-5 according to their inclination to befriend the person on the card.
+A dataset containing kids' rating of random face cards on a scale of 1-5 according to their inclination to befriend the person on the card.
 These cards had distinguishing feature sets like old names & new names, gender and hobby type.
-To read more about the workshop and its experiences, click [here](http://www.datasciencekids.org/).

-We collected this ratings data which you can use to design your own predictor and compare the results.
 To download the dataset, click [here](https://drive.google.com/folderview?id=0B5e-wnFrLgTEUm9jaDc2ODV5Z3M&usp=sharing).

 **3. Programming Features API**
 In our KDD 2014 [paper](http://research.aspiringminds.com/publications/), we describe a new grammar to extract meaningful features